Sherlockboy/LaravelStore/README.md

 The very left part of page has Admin navigation bar with links to another user Admin pages (`admin navigation`).
 `admin navigation` is presented at all admin pages.

+Admin panel can be accessed with link `Admin` in right part of header (this link is visible and available only for `admin` users).

-Main part of page is currently empty
+Main part of page is currently empty.

 ### Admin panel - Categories